+Course Load

-Course Load Policy - VN Program, ADN Program, and BSN Program
+PN Program, ADN Program, and BSN Program

-The maximum course load a student may carry during any term at Galen is 19 quarter credit hours (ADN Program and BSN Program, Prelicensure Option).
+The maximum course load a student may carry during any term at Galen is 19 quarter credit hours (ADN Program and BSN Program, Prelicensure Option) or 16 semester credit hours (BSN Program, RN to BSN Option).
+No more than 8 semester credit hours per module may be taken in the BSN Program, RN to BSN Option.
 Students with a GPA of 3.5 or above may seek approval from the Program Administrator for permission to take credit hours in excess of the recommended load.
 Written approval must be obtained prior to registration.